-There are no significant changes to the content of the Category 5 - Securities Markets Message Usage Guidelines since the 24 July 2020 edition.
-This document has been republished as part of the Standards release 2021 documentation set.
+The following table lists significant changes to the content of the Category 5 - Securities Markets Message Usage Guidelines since the 22 July 2022 edition.
+This table does not include editorial changes that SWIFT makes to improve the usability and comprehension of the document.